dotnet/docs-maui/docs/platform-integration/includes/ios-PresentationSourceBounds.md

 ---
 ms.topic: include
-ms.date: 05/23/2022
+ms.date: 02/02/2023
 ---

 When requesting a share or opening launcher on iPadOS, you can present it in a popover.
 This specifies where the popover will appear and point an arrow directly to.
 This location is often the control that launched the action.
-You can specify the location using the `PresentationSourceBounds` property:
+You can specify the location using the <xref:Microsoft.Maui.ApplicationModel.OpenFileRequest.PresentationSourceBounds> property:

 ```csharp
 await Share.RequestAsync(new ShareFileRequest